 Generally, the benefits of acupuncture can last up to a few days.
 As you continue with treatment, the effects should last from days to weeks.
-Your acupuncturist in Bend may even recommend scaling back to monthly appointments with significant improvement.
+Your acupuncturist in Bend may even recommend scaling back to monthly treatments with significant improvement.

 8. What can I expect at my first acupuncture treatment?